Physical problems during or after pregnancy

+Most of the problems during and after pregnancy, will be found in the pelvic area.
 ‘Pelvic girdle pain’ can be very problematic.
-Especially because the pelvis is so centrally located in the body, it can lead to a lot of disability in functioning and activities.
+Because the pelvis has to bear the weight of the unborn child and because it is so centrally located in the body, it can lead to a lot of disability in functioning and activities.

 During pregnancy, labor and the period after that, the pelvis gets to endure a lot of extra load and stress.
 Pregnancy related pelvic pain occurs in as much as between 39% and 80% of women according to scientific research.